Is Camping a Sport? (Settling the Debate Once and for All)

 Exercise helps moderate stress levels by releasing endorphins and reducing the body’s cortisol level (the stress hormone).

+Spending a couple of nights camping can similarly reduce your cortisol levels.
 Doing so may reduce your risk of developing high blood pressure, type 2 diabetes, and other health conditions.

 4. Physical Activity